sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

 ## Task 9: Import the ML model

-1. Copy the SQL Developer URL from the browser and paste it in another tab.
+1. Copy the Database Actions SQL worksheet URL from the browser and paste it in another tab.
 Change the user in the SQL Developer URL from ADMIN to **ml\_user** and hit enter to log in as ML\_USER.
 Copy the URL to a notepad - you will need it later.

     ![](./images/replace-admin.png  " ")

     ![](./images/ml-user-replaced.png  " ")

-2. Log in as ML\_USER, enter **Username - ML\_USER** and **Password** you created for the ATP Instance.
+2. Log in as ML\_USER, enter **Username - ML\_USER** and **Password** you created for the ATP instance.

     ![](./images/mluser-signin.png  " ")